AhmadElsayed/AngularSearchBoxAutoComplete/README.md

 * It show a text that there are no matchings in case it did not file

-* The dictionary automatically and randomly generated online from https://randomwordgenerator.com/sentence.php
+* The dictionary is automatically and randomly generated online from https://randomwordgenerator.com/sentence.php

 * Further plan is to use a Language Processing APIs such as DialogFlow or Luis to identify what did the user want and return the entities and intents